Workforce and Training

 Private Employment Services

-Staffing Services, Inc. (SSI) serves the Falls City area.
-SSI has placement expertise in a variety of career fields, including industrial, technical trade and office/clerical areas of employment.
-SSI offers several options to meet employers’ staffing needs from a Direct Placement program to Temp-to-hire option to Day-to-Day program.
+QPS Employment Group serves the Falls City area.
+QPS has placement expertise in a variety of career fields, including industrial, technical trade and office/clerical areas of employment.
+QPS offers several options to meet employers’ staffing needs from a Direct Placement program to Temp-to-hire option to Day-to-Day program.
 The firm provides pre-screening and can customize the evaluative processes to meet employers’ specific needs.
-SSI’s office is located in Falls City at 1210 Stone Street and is open daily Monday through Friday.
-Visit SSI's website to learn more about their services.
+QPS's office is located in Falls City at 1210 Stone Street and is open daily Monday through Friday.
+Visit QPS's website to learn more about their services.

 Employee Training Incentives